snivilised/balloons/README.md

 ### 📝 Checklist of required changes

 The following is list of actions that must be performed before using this template.
-Most of the changes concern changing the name `astrolib` to the name of the new application.
+Most of the changes concern changing the name `balloons` to the name of the new application.
 As the template is instantiated from github, the new name will automatically replace the top level directory name, that being ___astrolib___.

 ➕ The following descriptions use owner name ___pandora___ and repo name ___maestro___ as an example.
 That is to say the client has instantiated ___astrolib___ template into github at url _github.com/pandora/maestro_